-The completion code contains information from the CAN controller on the TC1130.
+The completion code contains information from the CAN/CANFD controller of the Saint.
 It is used to communicate whether or not the frame was successfully transmitted or received.
 It identifies the error if the communication was not successful.

 Completion Code Definition